 The client's reason for going into a medical office.

-The study of skin, accessory structures, and related diseases.
+The study of skin,and accessory structures, and related diseases.

 Deals with disorders of the stomach and intestines.

 A hypersensitivity to a substance that does not normally cause a reaction.

 A small glass container that can be sealed and its contents sterilized.

 The process of bringing two edges, as in a wound, closer together.

 To determine the accuracy of a machine or piece of equipment.

 A triangular muscle that covers the shoulder.

 A liquid agent added to medication in a solid or powder form for administration by injection.